 Tools for quality, speedy work:

-Two tools are the key—You can easily afford this Purdy brush (you will not wear them out if you try) They simply cover better.
+Two tools are the key—You can easily afford (you will not wear them out if you try) They simply cover better.
 They turn a 3 coat nightmare into a normal 2 coat job.

 Crappy tools are slow to use and don’t let you cover properly.
 (Also, low-cost rollers and brushes shed lint and shed bristles into your work.
 No fixing bad tools. and see how easy it is to clean them.
-Pair it with a modestly priced frame.
-You’ll be turning pro.
+Pair it with You’ll be turning pro.